Academics in Canada

 How do rankings work in Canada?

-As over 99% of Canadians go to publicly-funded universities, with provincial government quality control, bachelor's degrees are highly standardized.
+As over 99% of Canadians go to publicly-funded universities, with provincial government quality control, bachelor's degrees are highly standardized and generally cost about the same too.
+International tuitions are not regulated and that is why you see big differences.

 Bachelor degrees, with very few exceptions, will be recognized and well-respected by master's degree programs and employers in Canada or other countries.
 Employers in Canada don’t generally care from which university the bachelor degree was obtained- more important are academic performance and experience.
 See this article about university rankings.